xrdocs/automation/_tutorials/using-cisco-wae-to-retrieve-real-time-network-model-from-crosswork-optimization-engine.md

 published: true
 date: '2021-08-23 14:43 +0800'
 title: >-
-  Using Cisco WAE to retrieve real-time network model from Crosswork Optimization Engine
+  Using Cisco WAE for simulations using network model from Crosswork Optimization Engine
 author: Fung Lim
 excerpt: >-